benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - **12:00**: present your assessment criteria to the workshop
 - **12:15**: wrap-up

-## Intro
+## Session 1: writing an assessment spec {#group-work-session-1}

-Ben will introduce the c/c/c studio idea and set the scene for the whole "code/creativity/culture" thing (spoiler: they're all _highly_ entangled).
+In his intro, Ben introduced the c/c/c studio idea and set the scene for the whole "code/creativity/culture" thing (spoiler: they're all _highly_ entangled).

-## Group work session 1: preparing an assessment spec {#group-work-session-1}

-Now that you've spun the wheel, you've got a context in which to come up with a specific assesssment task.
-You might be thinking that the c/c/c wheels left you with a pretty broad scope---and you'd be right---your group's job is to narrow this down into a specific task which is tractable for your intended audience of students.

-### Things to think about

-- the target age/background/etc of the students is up to you---you could choose early high-school one-off workshop, year 11/12 extension program (i.e. the c/c/c studio), first-year assignment at uni, graduate-level coursework, etc.

-- in plain language, what do you want a student to learn through the process of completing your assessment task? (that will help with coming up with some learning outcomes)

-- how might the _tool_ and the _process_ shape the responses to the problem? can you use this to your advantage in encouraging students to attain the learning outcomes?

-- how are you going to constrain the scope of your task so that it supports students from a wide range of backgrounds/abilities?
+You're now a curriculum designer for the c/c/c studio!
+Welcome aboard.

 ### Design brief

+> Genius learns from nature, its own nature.
+Talent learns from art.
+Also,
+> creativity and culture seem to be important. -_Olivia Wilde_[^wilde]

+[^wilde]: obviously, this is fake, although [Oscar Wilde said something
+    similar](https://www.azquotes.com/quote/776726), and I'm _pretty sure_ he
+    was Olivia Wilde's uncle

-You're a curriculum designer for the c/c/c studio!
-Welcome aboard. **Your design brief for today**: in your group, create an assessment[^assessment] task which teaches a particular _code_ concept/tool by exploring a problem/challenge facing our[^culture] _culture_ through a _creative_ process/medium.
+**Your design brief for today**: in your group, create an assessment[^assessment] task which teaches a particular _code_ concept/tool by exploring a problem/challenge facing our[^culture] _culture_ through a _creative_ process/medium.

 [^assessment]:
     you can think of it as an assignment, but that word has some baggage, so